 About me

-I am a fully qualified, Person-centred counsellor based in South East London, SE14.
-I provide a safe, supportive and non-judgemental environment for you to explore whatever feels important to you, at your own pace.
+About My Practice I am a fully qualified, person-centred counsellor and a registered member of the BACP, based in South East London (SE14).
+My goal is to provide a safe, supportive, and non-judgmental environment where you can explore what matters most to you—at your own pace.

 Training, qualifications & experience

-My continuing professional development training has included certification for: Working with Shame, Ethical Counselling in Substance Misuse, Weight Stigma, Fatphobia and diet culture in the therapy room, Working with domestic abuse, and Neurodiversity in the counselling room.
+My continuing professional development training has included certification for: Working with Shame, Ethical Counselling in Substance Misuse, Weight Stigma, Fatphobia and diet culture in the therapy room, Working with Domestic Abuse, Neurodiversity in the counselling room, and Suicide and Trauma.

 My experience includes working with clients from diverse backgrounds, cultures, ages, and sexual orientations.
-Alongside running my own private practice, I work with a community counselling service and with a low-cost online counselling service specialising in addiction and recovery.
+Alongside running my own private practice, I volunteer within a South London performing arts school for young people aged 14-18.
+I also have experience working in a local community counselling service where I saw a range of clients in person, and with a low-cost online counselling service specialising in addiction and recovery.

 Alongside my client work, I am a Skills group tutor on the Higher Professional Diploma (Level 5) counselling course at LC&CTA.